 The prosecuting party uses various strategies to earn a conviction.
 Your criminal defense attorney should also do the same and develop multiple defense strategies that will help lower or dismiss the charges.

 One of the most common legal defenses is asserting that you lacked interest or intent to commit a crime when you gained access to a structure.
 You are only guilty under this statute if you entered a building with interest to engage in crime.
-If you developed the intent after entering the building or after attempting to open a vault, it is not enough to earn the prosecution a conviction.
-You need to have a goal before entering a structure.
+If you developed the intent after entering the building or after attempting to open a vault, it is not enough to earn the prosecution of a conviction.
+You need to have a goal of burglarizing a safe or vault before entering a structure.

 Suppose you were apprehended inside a building before breaking or attempting to break into a secure place; in this case, your attorney could use a lack of intent to convince the prosecution to lower the charges.
 It is possible because most of the prosecution relies on circumstantial evidence to prove the defendant’s interest in committing a crime.